At a glance …

 For full details please click here to view the South African Department of Home Affairs website.

 Since the 1st of June 2015 South Africa has implemented stringent conditions with regards travelling with children under 18 years of age.
+As of the 1st June 2019 these details have been updated.
+PLEASE click on the link that follows, ESPECIALLY if you are travelling with children that do not share the same surname as both parents or children only travelling with one parent.

 For full details click here – note, airlines will check all passengers have the correct documentation and you will not be allowed to board your flight to South Africa without all the required documentation.